Palazzo della Cancelleria: Art

 The largest reception room, the Salone d'Onore on the piano nobile, has vast murals in fresco that Giorgio Vasari completed in a mere 100 days in 1547.
 The room is therefore named the Sala dei Cento Giorni ("Room of 100 Days").
 He boasted of this accomplishment to Michelangelo, who responded "Si vede" ("It shows").

 They were commissioned by Cardinal Alessandro Farnese, the grandson of Pope Paul III, who was Vice-Chancellor of the church for over fifty years.
-The reign of Paul III is glorified in rather absurd Mannerist style, though the frescos make an impressive ensemble.
+The reign of Paul III is depicted in the Mannerist style, and the frescoes form an impressive ensemble.

 The Cancelleria Reliefs are two significant if incomplete 1st-century AD reliefs that were discovered buried at the site when the palazzo was being built.
 They are now in the Vatican Museums.
 They were apparently carved to glorify the Emperor Domitian (r.
 81-96), then partly recarved to feature Nerva after his accession.